 How would you say you were different from other VAs?

-We’re different because our team members have highly technical training and skills, and because our focus and expertise is in Infusionsoft.
+We’re different because our team members have highly technical training and skills, and because our focus and expertise are in Infusionsoft.
 We’re also unique in that we provide our clients with online marketing strategy and are proactive with their businesses.

 Clients see us as truly partnering with them as we work together to see their businesses reach full potential.
 Our clients also benefit from the fact that I have personally created products and written books, and I coach other Virtual Assistants in their businesses.